This page includes both the Constitution and Bylaws on a single page for easy reference.

 2. All members of the Executive Committee must be members in good standing of the Party.

-1. The Judicial Committee shall be composed of up to five (5) Party members appointed by the Executive Committee.
-The term of a member of the Judicial committee shall run through the period of the next Party Convention which elects the Executive Committee and until a successor is appointed.
-No officer of the Party may serve on the Judicial Committee.
-The Judicial Committee shall be the final body of appeal in all matters regarding interpretation of the Constitution, By-Laws, Rules, or Resolutions of the Party subject to the provision that a decision of the Committee may be overturned by a 2/3 vote of a Convention.
+1. The Constitution and By-laws Committee shall be composed of up to five (5) Party members appointed by the Convention.
+The term of a member of the Constituion and By-laws committee shall run through the period of the next Party Convention which elects the Constitution and By-Laws Committee and until a successor is appointed.
+No officer of the Part may serve on the Constitution and By-Laws Committee.

 Section 4 (Affiliate Parties)